publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schVII/m__us_usc_t42_s901.md

 >         “(1) __In general.—__

 >         There are transferred to the Social Security Administration all functions of the Secretary of Health and Human Services with respect to or in support of the programs and activities the administration of which is vested in the Social Security Administration by reason of this title \[see Tables for classification\] and the amendments made thereby.
-The Commissioner of Social Security shall allocate such functions in accordance with sections 701, 702, 703, and 704 of the Social Security Act \[this section and sections 902 to 904 of this title\] (as amended by this title).
+The Commissioner of Social Security shall allocate such functions in accordance with sections 701, 702, 703, and 704 of the Social Security Act \[[42 U.S.C.
+901][/us/usc/t42/s901], 902, 903, 904\] (as amended by this title).

 >         “(2) __Functions of other agencies.—__